 115.81 (c): The PAQ indicated that all inmates at this facility who have disclosed any prior sexual victimization during a screening pursuant to §115.41 are offered a follow-up meeting with a medical or mental health practitioner and the follow-up meeting was offered within fourteen days.
 The PAQ further indicated that medical and mental health staff maintain secondary materials (e.g., form, log) documenting compliance with the above required services.
 OPS.200.0006, page 5 states that the PC is responsible for ensuring that whenever screening indicates that an inmate has experienced prior sexual victimization, whether it occurred in a facility or in the community, the inmate is offered a follow-up with a medical or mental health practitioner within fourteen days of the initial screening.
 A review of the PREA Intake Screening confirmed that if inmates answer yes to question seven (were you ever sexually assaulted or abused as a child or adult) or questions twelve (have you ever been sexually assaulted while incarcerated) staff are instructed to offer a mental health referral.
 The PAQ noted that 2% of those inmates who reported prior victimization were seen within fourteen days by medical or mental health.
 Further communication with the PCM indicated that 100% of those that reported prior victimization during the risk screening were offered a follow-up with mental health.
-A review of documentation for six inmates who disclosed prior sexual victimization during the risk screening indicated that all six were offered a follow-up with mental health care staff.
-Five of the six were offered the follow-up within fourteen days (most offered the same day of the risk assessment).
-Three of the inmates accepted mental health services and were offered services less than a week after the risk screening.
-Three of the eight inmates declined the follow-up services.
-The interviews with the staff responsible for the risk screening confirmed that inmates are offered a follow-up with mental health.
-The initial risk screening staff stated that the form where the inmate accepts or declines mental health services is provided to mental health the following day.
-The case management staff member stated that inmate are offered a follow-up within 30 days.
-Interviews with inmates who disclosed prior victimization during the risk screening indicated all three was offered a follow-up with mental health.
-All three stated they saw mental health within a week or two after the disclosure.
+A review of documentation for one inmate who disclosed prior sexual victimization during the risk screening indicated that he was offered a follow-up with mental health immediately and they are typically seen within 24 to 48 hours.
+The interview with the inmate who disclosed prior victimization during the risk screening indicated he was offered a follow-up with mental health immediately and they are typically seen within 24 to 48 hours.
+The interview with the inmate who disclosed prior victimization during the risk screening indicated he was offered a follow-up with mental health immediately and they are typically seen within 24 to 48 hours.
+The interview with the inmate who disclosed prior victimization during the risk screening indicated he was offered a follow-up with mental health immediately and they are typically seen within 24 to 48 hours.
+The interview with the inmate who disclose

 115.81 (d): The PAQ indicated that information related to sexual victimization or abusiveness that occurred in an institutional setting is not strictly limited to medical and mental health practitioners, however it stated that the information is only shared with other staff to assist with informing security and management decisions.
 OPS.200.0006, page 6 states that the PCM is responsible for ensuring confidentiality of screening information is maintained and that facility staff responsible for making decisions consider information discovered as part of the screening.
 During the tour the auditor observed that inmate medical files and classification files were electronic and paper.
 All paper files are maintained behind a locked door.
-Additionally, the auditor observed that the risk screening is conducted in a private office setting and medical and mental health areas provide privacy through sliding metal doors.
+Additionally, the auditor observed that the risk screening is conducted in a private office setting and medical and mental health areas provide privacy through doors with security windows.